Qualitative Reasoning Group

 DeCoste, D. and Collins, J.W.
 (1991).
 CATMS: An ATMS which avoids label explosions.
 (Tech.
 Rep. No. 13).
 Evanston, IL: Northwestern University, The Institute for the Learning Sciences.
 [Reasoning Techniques]

 DeCoste, D. and Collins, J.W.
 (1991).
 IQE: An incremental qualitative envisioner.
-In Proceedings of the 5th International Workshop on Qualitative Reasoning about Physical Systems (pp. 58-70).
+Proceedings of the 5th International Workshop on Qualitative Reasoning about Physical Systems (pp. 58-70).
 Austin, Texas: QR-91.
 [QR: Engineering Problem Solving]

 Falkenhainer, B. and Forbus, K. (1991).
 Compositional modeling: Finding the right model for the job.
 Artificial Intelligence, 51, 95-143.
 [QR: Engineering Problem Solving]